am2222/permit_data_process/README.md

 - **`dbt_project/`**: Contains the dbt-based implementation
 - **`construction_permits_data_dictionary`**: Data dictionary file
 - **`Construction_Permits`**: Input CSV file
+  - **Note**: Please copy a version of `construction_permits.csv` into this folder.
+The existing version includes data from 2000 to the present only, intentionally reduced in size to allow uploading to Git (no access to Git LFS).
 - **`dag.py`**: Airflow DAG definition
 - **`etl_pipeline.py`**: Standalone Python script
 - **`requirements.txt`**: Python package dependencies